 Techniques of Burmese Lacquerware Production

 Lacquerware is known as yun in Burma and the process is remarkably demanding, both in terms of the skill and the investment of time required to complete a single piece.
 Lacquerware begins with the construction of the basic object in either bamboo or wood; often jackfruit wood.
 Once the base is made, the object is sealed with a layer of paste made from sawdust mixed with lacquer and left in an underground brick cellar to dry and harden for up to 10 days.
 The object is then polished on a primitive lathe using the dried leaf of the dahat tree, which has an emery-paper like surface.
 A second layer of sifted sawdust and lacquer is then applied and the object is returned to the cellar.
 This process is repeated several times using progressively finer coats of lacquer.
 In the latter stages, sawdust is replaced with ash to be mixed with the lacquer until a final coat of the highest quality lacquer is applied, offering a deep black, lustrous surface.

 Lacquer (called thit-si in Burmese) is a sap taken from the Melanorrhoea usitata, a tree that grows wild in Burma, mostly in the Shan States.
-Naturally black, other colors are achieved using additional pigments such as cinnabar (red) from China, orpiment (yellow) from the Shan states, and green by combining the two.
-Blue comes from indigo- usually obtained from India.
+Naturally black, other colors are achieved using additional pigments such as cinnabar (red) from China, orpiment (yellow) from the Shan states, and green by combining yellow with indigo (blue).
+Blue is derived from indigo- usually obtained from India.
 The art of achieving just the right color, particularly red/orange, is a closely guarded secret of lacquerware artisans.
 It is said that the secret of the composition is only passed down from father to his most trusted son.

 Surface Embellishment - Popular Designs